bphndigitalservice/ildis/README.md

 ---

 > ILDIS dikembangkan oleh **Pusat Data dan Teknologi Informasi** & **Badan Pembinaan Hukum Nasional** Kementerian Hukum Republik Indonesia sebagai bentuk dukungan terhadap keterbukaan informasi hukum dan penguatan kelembagaan JDIHN.

+## Contributing

+If you've ever wanted to contribute to open source, and a great cause, now is your chance!

+See the [contributing docs](CONTRIBUTING.md) for more information